hughobrien/psu-constitution/README.md

 3. Class Reps Forum shall consist of the Vice President Academic, Student Council Chairperson, Department Representatives, and all Class Representatives.

 4. Class Representatives shall be directly elected by the members of the union in their constituency as outlined in Schedule 5: Representatives.
+TODO: Find Schedule 5.

 5. All Union members shall have participant status at Class Reps Forum but can be asked to leave at the request of the Chairperson.
 Class Reps Forum may grant Participant or Observer status on any other person as deemed appropriate.